kasiopea-org/pisek/docs/generator.md

 # Generator
-Generator is used for generating inputs.
+The generator is used for generating inputs.
 Solutions are then run and judged on those.

 ## Generator format
 There are currently 3 generator formats available: